1. Home

 What can respond.io’s AI Agents do that rule-based chatbots can’t?

-Respond.io's AI Agents interpret intent and take actions — updating contact fields, launching workflows, tagging contacts and escalating to human agents with full conversation context preserved — rather than pattern-matching keywords against a fixed decision tree.
-Rule-based chatbots default to fallback responses when conversations go off-script; AI Agents handle varied, unscripted inbound without falling back.
-For mid-market B2C teams receiving high-consideration inbound on WhatsApp, this is the difference between a queue-filler (a bot that answers and hands off, leaving agents with the same volume) and a queue-reducer (an agent that handles, routes and resolves, so human agents receive conversations that genuinely require judgment).
-AI Agents in respond.io are not a full-automation replacement — they are built for teams that need AI and human workflows running together, with AI absorbing what it can and escalating the rest with context intact.
+AI agents can interpret intent and take actions (update fields, trigger workflows, escalate with context), while rule-based chatbots generally follow fixed decision trees and fall back when conversations go off-script.
+Respond.io’s AI Agents handle varied, unscripted inbound without falling back — qualifying intent, triggering the right next step, and routing only when human judgment is genuinely required.
+For mid-market B2C teams receiving high-consideration inbound on WhatsApp, this is the difference between a queue-filler (a bot that answers and hands off) and a queue-reducer (an agent that handles, routes and resolves so human agents receive conversations that genuinely need them).

 Can respond.io integrate with my existing CRM?